 The conception journey is often full of ups and downs, which is why most women in Australia get confused at some point.
-Taking time to understand the basic things about pregnancy can help make the journey easier and increase the chances of having children.
+Taking time to understand the basics of pregnancy can help make the journey easier and increase the chances of having children.

 Generally, the first step to getting pregnant is understanding when ovulation occurs.
 Most women primarily rely on ovulation tests to determine when they ovulate in unplanned pregnancies, and this works if you don’t have any health complications.
-However, these at-home ovulation test kits may not work as expected if you have PCOS.
+However, if you have PCOS, these at-home ovulation test kits may not work as expected.
 This piece will help you understand how polycystic ovarian syndrome affects ovulation tests and things you can do once you are diagnosed with the condition to increase your chances of conceiving.

 Does PCOS affect ovulation test accuracy?

-You and your cycle will be the primary determining factors when it comes to accuracy.
+You and your cycle will be the primary determining factors for accuracy.
 The ovulation test will likely work for you if you have regular periods.
 But if your hormones keep fluctuating, primarily because of PCOS, several variables will influence the accuracy of the test, and the results you get may not be reliable.

 PCOS and ovulation

 While PCOS is common among women, its occurrence varies widely.
 The women affected by this condition experience different symptoms like not having periods, having irregular periods, and egg quality issues, among other issues.
 A hallmark of polycystic ovarian syndrome, even though it’s not the absolute requisite for diagnosis, is experiencing the absence of lack of ovulation.
 This is one of the most popular infertility causes in most women.

 How does polycystic ovarian syndrome affect ovulation?